rackerlabs/support-how-to/content/how-to/cloud-servers/cloud-servers-faq/index.md

 The information that you enter in the **Server Name** field helps you identify this server in the API and Cloud Control Panel.
-The name that you enter when you create a server is used as the server's host name.
+The name that you enter when you create a server is used as the server's hostname.
 If you rename the server later, the name that is displayed in the API and Cloud Control Panel is updated.
-However, the host name on the computer is not updated.
+However, the hostname on the computer is not updated.
 {{</accordion>}}
 {{<accordion title="" col="in" href="accordion17">}}